 The eBay Global Shipping Program works well for international shipping.

 We are happy to sell to overseas customers, and we have on many occasions.
-However, we've found that the only way to viable way for our business to manage the shipping piece is to rely on the eBay Global Shipping Program (GSP).
-Our store stocks a wide variety of items, with different weights and dimensions when it comes to shipping.
+However, we've found that the only viable way for our business to manage the shipping piece is to rely on the eBay Global Shipping Program (GSP).
+Our store stocks a wide variety of items, with different weights and dimensions.
 It would be too hard for our two-person shop to pre-package and calculate shipping for myriad countries.
 Instead, we simply ship to one US address and GSP takes care of the rest, including any customs forms that need to be completed.
-Customers may pay a little extra for this service, but they also benefit by knowing their purchase is protected in the event it arrives damaged.
+Customers may pay a little extra for this service, but they also benefit by knowing their purchase is protected in the event it gets lost or arrives damaged.
 We also have a handful of international customers who purchase through a shipping service that manages OUS shipments.

 The market and the rules change all the time.

 Since we've been selling online, we've seen drastic swings in the going price of many collectibles.
 For example, our very first eBay transaction was the sale of a first edition book for over $100.
 In today's market, that book might fetch $10 at best.
-Because so many booksellers have put their entire inventories, only very rare or unique books command a high price online.
-Similarly, Bing & Grondahl plates, Hummels, silverplate serving dishes and other popular items "back in the day" now sell for a small fraction of their original price.
+Because so many booksellers have put their entire inventories online, only very rare or unique books command a high price in this platform.
+Similarly, Bing & Grondahl plates, Hummels, Norman Rockwell prints and other items that were desirable and expensive "back in the day" now sell for a small fraction of their original price.
 Demand for Arts & Crafts era decor is still relatively strong, while interest in Mid Century Modern is waning.
 A segment of Millennials are driving a growing interest in collectibles from as recent as the 1990s.